 Accountants and auditors typically work in an office setting, though some may be able to do at least some of their work from home.
 Those who are employed by public accounting firms, government agencies, and companies with multiple locations may have to travel to perform audits at branches, clients’ places of business, or government facilities.

-About half of all accountants and auditors worked a regular 40-hour week in 2008, but many had to put in longer hours, especially those that were self-employed or had numerous clients.
+About 80% of all accountants and auditors worked a regular 40-hour week in 2012, but many had to put in longer hours, especially those that were self-employed or had numerous clients.
 In addition, tax specialists often work much more during the tax season.

 Accountants Career Path and Education